TanStack/query/docs/src/pages/quick-start.md

 }
 ```

-Here we are creating a client by creating a new instance of the `QueryClient` class.
+We are creating a new instance of the `QueryClient` class.
 A QueryClient can be used to interact directly with the underlying caches.